-You can even build your very own itinerary of things to do by clicking the “ADD TO PLANNER” button next to any listing, then review it using the "TRAVEL PLANNER" link at the top right-hand corner of your screen.
+You can even build your very own itinerary of things to do by clicking the “ADD TO MY POCKET” button next to any listing, then review it using the Heart Icon link at the top right-hand corner of your screen.

 Attractions and places to visit are in plentiful supply on the Island, with something to suit everyone.